Minimal Decision Dynamics and Contextual Probability: A Quantum Tug-of-War Model: KCBS Contextuality as a Representational Diagnostic

 \paragraph{Layer 2: Structural pressure toward noncommutative probability.} Importantly, the above result does \emph{not} by itself exclude representations based on context-labeled classical probability spaces.
 However, QTOW imposes an additional minimal requirement: all operations must act on a \emph{single internal state} that evolves consistently across decision, update, and probing stages.
 Allowing separate probability spaces for each context would implicitly fragment the internal state, outsourcing memory and learning dynamics into external labels.

-Under the joint requirements of (i) conservation-based internal updates, (ii) probe-induced disturbance, and (iii) single-state representational coherence, the operation family is forced to exhibit noncommutative structure.
-Quantum probability therefore appears not as an assumed framework, but as the minimal coherent realization satisfying these constraints.
+Under the joint requirements of (i) conservation-based internal updates, (ii) probe-induced disturbance, and (iii) single-state representational coherence, the operation family is naturally represented by noncommutative structure.
+Quantum probability therefore appears here as a compact realization of this constrained architecture, not as the uniquely derived probabilistic theory.